yuzi-zly/yuzi-zly.github.io/content/presentation/memlock/index.md

 ---
-title: "MEMLOCK: Memory Usage Guided Fuzzing [ICSE' 20]"
+title: "MEMLOCK: Memory Usage Guided Fuzzing [ICSE 2020]"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.